Soft robotics: Biomimicry

-An application of bio-mimicry via soft robotics is in ocean or space exploration.
+An application of biomimicry via soft robotics is in ocean or space exploration.
 In the search for extraterrestrial life, scientists need to know more about extraterrestrial bodies of water, as water is the source of life on Earth.
 Soft robots could be used to mimic sea creatures that can efficiently maneuver through water.
-Such a project was attempted by a team at Cornell in 2015 under a grant through NASA's Innovative Advanced Concepts (NIAC).
+Such a project was attempted by a team at Cornell in 2015 under a grant through NASA's Innovative Advanced Concepts.
 The team set out to design a soft robot that would mimic a lamprey or cuttlefish in the way it moved underwater, in order to efficiently explore the ocean below the ice layer of Jupiter's moon, Europa.
 But exploring a body of water, especially one on another planet, comes with a unique set of mechanical and materials challenges.
 In 2021, scientists demonstrated a bioinspired self-powered soft robot for deep-sea operation that can withstand the pressure at the deepest part of the ocean at the Mariana Trench.
 The robot features artificial muscles and wings out of pliable materials and electronics distributed within its silicone body.
 It could be used for deep-sea exploration and environmental monitoring.
 In 2021, a team from Duke University reported a dragonfly-shaped soft robot, termed DraBot, with capabilities to watch for acidity changes, temperature fluctuations, and oil pollutants in water.